ZhipingYang/Einstein/README.md

 ## License

-UITestHelper is available under the MIT license.
+Einstein is available under the MIT license.
 See the LICENSE file for more info.